miztiik/mssql-to-aurora/README.md

-# Migrate your Microsoft SQL Database TO Amazon Aurora
+# Migrate your Microsoft SQL Database To Amazon Aurora MySQL

 Mystique Unicorn App backend is hosted on Microsoft SQL Server.
-Recenly one of their devs discovered that AWS offers Amazon Aurora a fast, scalable, highly available, and fully managed relational database service that supports MySQL workloads.
+Recently one of their devs discovered that AWS offers Amazon Aurora a fast, scalable, highly available, and fully managed relational database service that supports MySQL workloads.

 Can you help them migrate from mssql hosted on prem(or EC2) to Amazon Aurora?